MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-capacity-planning.md

 <p></p></td>
 <td align="left"><p></p>
 <ul>
-<li><p>Across a slow network (1.5 Mbps bandwidth), there is a 97% increase in response time compared to LAN (up to 1000 users).</p></li>
+<li><p>Across a slow network (1.5 Mbps bandwidth), there is a 97% increase in response time compared to LAN (up to 1,000 users).</p></li>
 </ul></td>
 </tr>
 </tbody>
 </table>

-**Note**
+>[!NOTE]
-The publishing server CPU usage is always high during the time interval when it has to process simultaneous requests (&gt;90% in most cases).
-The publishing server can handle ~1500 client requests in 1 second.
+>The publishing server CPU usage is always high during the time interval when it must process simultaneous requests (&gt;90% in most cases).
+The publishing server can handle ~1,500 client requests in one second.

 <table>
 <colgroup>